FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Purging
 -------

-Please add the following code to your Varnish configuration.
+Add the following code to your Varnish configuration to have it handle PURGE requests (this code works with Varnish 2.x - PR to update for Varnish 3.x welcome):

 ```
 #top level: